Sephardic Jews: Conversos and crypto-Jews in Spain and Portugal

-Following the expulsions of Jews from Spain and Portugal, substantial populations of conversos remained in both kingdoms.
+Following the expulsions of Jews from Spain and Portugal, substantial populations of conversos (or New Christians) remained in both kingdoms.
 While many assimilated over time, others secretly preserved aspects of Jewish life, a phenomenon now known as crypto-Judaism.
 These individuals were often referred to pejoratively as marranos in Iberian sources.
 Suspicions of "Judaizing" led to episodes of violence, most notably the 1506 Lisbon Massacre, in which a mob, incited by Dominican friars, murdered up to 2,000 New Christians over three days.
-Joining the Spanish Inquisition was the Portuguese Inquisition, established in 1536; both targeted conversos for investigation and punishment for centuries to come.
+Joining the Spanish Inquisition was the Portuguese Inquisition, established in 1536; both branches of the Holy Office targeted conversos for investigation and punishment for centuries to come.
 As Spain and Portugal expanded their empires, many converso families migrated to colonial territories, where local inquisitorial tribunals continued to investigate and prosecute suspected crypto-Jews.

-Inquisition records reveal widespread surveillance and prosecution of conversos for suspected “Judaizing.”
+Inquisition records reveal widespread surveillance and prosecution of conversos for suspected "Judaizing."
 Individuals were denounced for actions such as lighting candles on Friday evenings, fasting on Yom Kippur, wearing clean white garments before the Sabbath, or preparing traditional Jewish foods on holidays.
 Suspects were frequently subjected to torture during interrogations.
 As ecclesiastical courts lacked the authority to impose capital punishment, those found guilty were transferred to secular authorities, who carried out sentences such as execution by burning—a penalty justified within Church doctrine as the purification of the soul through suffering.
 The inquisitions staged autos-de-fé—ritualized public ceremonies that included processions, sermons, confessions, and executions—sometimes in the presence of monarchs.
 Those who confessed were forced to wear sanbenitos, humiliating garments bearing their alleged offenses, with their names publicly displayed in churches for generations.
 Even the deceased or those who had fled could be condemned in absentia, with effigies burned or graves exhumed and desecrated as symbolic acts of punishment.